deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct

 \subsubsection{Efficient (and approximate) evaluation procedure}

-The reference procedure described and applied in Sect. \ref{subsubsec:results_synthetic_sources_characterization} is computationally expensive as a new model must be trained for every test dataset containing a dozen of synthetic test sources.
+When the massive injection of synthetic sources withing multiple datasets is needed to ground the performance of a built detector, the reference procedure described and applied in Sect. \ref{subsubsec:results_synthetic_sources_characterization} is computationally expensive.
+The computational bottleneck is related to the need to train a new model for every test dataset containing a dozen of synthetic test sources.
 As an illustration, 30 different models must be trained to get a test set of only 300 samples.
-In this context and in a similar fashion to the detection stage (see Sect. \ref{subsec:detection_results_known_real_sources}), we also propose a fast and approximate version of the reference procedure, that is referred as the \textit{proxy procedure} in the following.
+In this context and in a similar fashion to the detection stage (see Sect. \ref{subsec:detection_results_known_real_sources} and Fig. \ref{fig:reference_proxy_procedures}), we also propose a fast and approximate version of the reference procedure, that is referred as the \textit{proxy procedure} in the following.
 Instead of training a different model for each subset of injected sources, we train a unique model without additional synthetic sources mimicking the behaviour of real sources.
 Synthetic sources are injected \textit{a posteriori}, i.e., after training.
 Finally, the trained model is applied on the resulting dataset.
 The gain in terms of algorithmic complexity (about a factor 2,000 with in average 5 synthetic sources in each subset) is similar to the one brought by the proxy procedure of the detection step.